Faith Lemire-Baeten Faith Lemire-Baeten

 I was lucky enough to attend one of Crash & C-Mac’s concerts earlier this summer — and let me tell you, the whole event was an evening to remember.
 I pulled up to Cowhorn on that warm June night not quite knowing what to expect — just that a good band, a beautiful venue, and a glass of something delicious were waiting.

 And it delivered.
 The music, the setting, the people — it felt like a celebration of everything I love about this valley.
-I left thinking: What a way to end a wine tour day.
-My Latitude guests need to experience this.
+I left thinking: What a way to end a winery tour day.
+My Latitude guests need to experience this as part of our Rogue Valley wine tours.

 What’s Next: “The Women Wild” Concert – August 3rd at Schmidt Family Vineyards